-The bakery business segment made a solid contribution during fiscal 2011.
-Input volumes grew throughout the year as general economic conditions improved and commercial bakeries operated longer hours.
+The bakery business segment made a solid contribution during fiscal 2012.
+Input volumes were sluggish during the first half of the year, but returned to historical and anticipated levels by June.
 Cookie Meal® prices improved and tracked with the rising price of corn, which ultimately drove bakery segment earnings.

-Operating income of \$314.6 million increased by \$232.1 million in fiscal 2011 compared to fiscal 2010.
-The continuing challenges faced by the Company and discussed below indicate there can be no assurance that operating results achieved by the Company in fiscal 2011 are indicative of future operating performance of the Company.
+Operating income of \$ 231.7 million decreased by \$ 82.3 million in fiscal 2012 compared to fiscal 2011.
+The continuing challenges faced by the Company as discussed below, indicate there can be no assurance that operating results achieved by the Company in fiscal 2012 are indicative of future operating performance of the Company.

-Summary of Critical Issues Faced by the Company during Fiscal 2011
+Summary of Critical Issues Faced by the Company during Fiscal 2012

-- The acquisition of Griffin has contributed a significant amount to the Company's operations during fiscal 2011.
-The financial impact of the acquisition of Griffin is summarized below in Results of Operations. - Significantly higher finished product prices for fats and proteins in fiscal 2011 as compared to fiscal 2010 are a sign of increased global demand for BFT and YG for use in bio-fuels, tightening global grain supplies and increased Asian demand for protein.
-Finished product prices were favorable to the Company's sales revenue, but this favorable result was partially offset by the negative impact on raw material cost, due to the Company's formula pricing arrangements with raw material suppliers, which index raw material cost to the prices of finished product derived from the raw material.
+- Lower finished product prices for California MBM, BFT, PG and YG as compared to fiscal 2011 is a sign of decreased demand due to a slowdown in the domestic and international markets.
+These lower prices were partially offset by an overall increase in average MBM (Illinois), PM (both feed grade and pet food) and corn prices which are used to price BBP.
+Overall, finished product prices were unfavorable to the Company's sales revenue, but this unfavorable result was partially offset by the reduction in raw material cost, due to the Company's formula pricing arrangements with raw material suppliers, which index raw material cost to the prices of finished product derived from the raw material.
 The financial impact of finished goods prices on sales revenue and raw material cost is summarized below in Results of Operations.
-Comparative sales price information from the Jacobsen index, an established trading exchange publisher used by management to monitor performance, is provided below in Summary of Key Indicators. - Energy prices for natural gas declined during fiscal 2011 as compared to fiscal 2010, but were more than offset by an increase in diesel prices during fiscal 2011 as compared to fiscal 2010.
+Comparative sales price information from the Jacobsen Index, an established trading exchange publisher (the "Jacobsen") used by management to monitor performance, is provided below in Summary of Key Indicators. - The Company collected lower raw material volumes in fiscal 2012 as compared to fiscal 2011 due to overall weaker slaughter and processor rates as a result of economic conditions in the animal processing industry.
+If the reduction in slaughter and processor rates continues or accelerates, there could be a negative impact on the Company's ability to obtain raw materials for the Company's operations. - Energy prices for natural gas and diesel fuel declined during fiscal 2012 as compared to fiscal 2011.
 The financial impact of energy costs is summarized below in Results of Operations.

-Summary of Critical Issues and Known Trends Faced by the Company in Fiscal 2012 and Thereafter
+Summary of Critical Issues and Known Trends Faced by the Company in Fiscal 2013 and Thereafter